 Equity securities that are listed or traded on a domestic securities exchange are valued at the last reported sales price or at the official closing price as provided by the exchange.
 Equity securities traded on foreign securities exchanges are generally valued at the closing price of such securities on the exchange where primarily traded or at the close of the NYSE, if that is earlier.
 If no last sales price is reported, or if local convention or regulation so provides, the mean of the latest bid and asked prices may be used.
 Securities traded over-the-counter are valued at the mean of the latest bid and asked prices, the last sales price, or the official closing price.
+Equity securities initially expressed in local currencies are translated into U.S. dollars at the mean of the appropriate currency exchange rate at the close of the NYSE as provided by an independent pricing service.

 Open-end management investment companies are valued at the reported net asset value per share.
 Repurchase agreements are valued at cost, which approximates fair value.
+Forward foreign currency exchange contracts are valued at the mean of the appropriate forward exchange rate at the close of the NYSE as provided by an independent pricing service.